 But we also know that the alternative—isolationist countries and cultures seeking only their own interests—is no longer a sustainable model.
 It will fail, as it is doomed to fail.
 Applying old ways of thinking to a new reality simply isn’t going to work.

 Not everyone can see that yet, of course.
-A lot of people feel the world becoming more intertwined and are terrified of that change.
+Some people feel the world becoming more intertwined and are terrified of that change.
 Some see their way of life threatened.
 Some see the power and privilege they’ve enjoyed diminishing.
 Some simply can’t see anything past fear, so they cling to outdated ideals.
 They fall back on what seemed to have worked for people like them in the past.
 They relish in nationalistic pride and allude to a vague, elusive past when life was somehow better (again, for people like them).

 This is not just happening in the U.S.; we seem to be seeing a reinvigoration of bigotries in various forms around the world.
 Prejudices fed by racism, sexism, nationalism, partisanship, religious intolerance, etc., have been shakily but surely declining in recent decades.
 Now it suddenly feels like we’ve gone backwards.